Which Type of Internet Connection Is Best for You?

 5G Internet

 Fifth-generation internet technology, or 5G, is the next evolution in wireless networks set to replace 4G, 3G, and LTE with far better performance.
 5G networks are powered by new technology referred to as millimeter wave (mmWave) that runs on three different bands: low-band, mid-band, and high-band.
-Each band has the capacity to carry different speeds, 100 Mbps, 1,000 Mbps, and 10 Gbps respectively.
+These bands support speeds up to 100 Mbps, 1,000 Mbps, and 10 Gbps, respectively.

-While very limited at the moment, 5G internet is capable of delivering faster speeds, lower latency, and increased connectivity than even fiber internet.
-After years of anticipation, internet providers like Verizon are starting to lay down 5G networks in select regions across the U.S. However, we aren’t holding our breath.
-Fiber has been around for two decades and still only covers about half of U.S. households.
-5G still has a ways to go before the masses adopt it.
+Although the technology is very new, 5G internet is capable of delivering faster speeds, lower latency, and increased connectivity than even fiber internet.
+After years of anticipation, internet providers like Verizon are starting to install 5G networks in select regions across the U.S.

 Fastest speeds among all connections